Telecommunications is our business, but our community is our passion.

 A cooperative-wide upgrade project was completed in August 2003.
 As a result of this work, every MDTC member is able to receive high-speed DSL Internet.
 In 2005, the cooperative expanded its capabilities again and added digital video to its menu of more traditional services.

 MDTC strives to provide its membership with state-of-the-art technology coupled with exceptional customer service.
+In March of 2019, MDTC finished converting its first fully-fiber exchange, Colusa, as part of its Fiber To The Home plan.
+Blandinsville and Good Hope will be the next two fully converted Fiber exchanges in 2019.
 The seventh principle followed by cooperatives is concern for community.

 McDonough Telephone’s responsibility to its members goes beyond providing good services at good prices.
 The cooperative and its employees participate in and support the communities they serve by donating time, money and services to help these areas grow and prosper.